pkreye/cobisolv/README.rst

     cmake ..
     make

-To build the command line interface turn the cmake option `QBSOLV_BUILD_CMD` on.
-The command line option for cmake to do this would be `-DQBSOLV_BUILD_CMD=ON`.
-To build the tests turn the cmake option `QBSOLV_BUILD_TESTS` on.
-The command line option for cmake to do this would be `-DQBSOLV_BUILD_TESTS=ON`.
+To build the command line interface turn the cmake option `COBISOLV_BUILD_CMD` on.
+The command line option for cmake to do this would be `-DCOBISOLV_BUILD_CMD=ON`.
+To build the tests turn the cmake option `COBISOLV_BUILD_TESTS` on.
+The command line option for cmake to do this would be `-DCOBISOLV_BUILD_TESTS=ON`.

-For cross compiling to Raspberry Pi
+For cross compiling to Raspberry Pi add the cmake option `-DCOBISOLV_CROSS_COMPILE=ON`.
+This will require that you cross compile pigpio as well.

 .. installation-end-marker